Posted on

 Is your pup anxious in the car?
 Is it becoming increasingly more difficult to get them into the car and when you do, they can’t settle or relax, continue to pant and/or salivate, tremble and shake and whine or bark?
 This is common for dogs of all ages, and especially prevalent for those under the age of one.

-Why is my dog so upset about being in the car?
+Why is my dog upset about being in the car?

 A few factors can contribute to a dog’s anxiety in the car: motion sickness, negative associations, fear of small and confined spaces, or in some cases underlying medical causes.
 Dogs under a year old are more prone to motion sickness due to the fact that their inner ears are not fully developed.
 Part of the inner ear, the vestibular system, controls a dog’s sense of balance and spatial orientation.
 Nausea can occur when the inner ear detects motion but the visual senses do not align.
 This ‘misalignment’ can also occur if the dog has a middle or inner ear infection.
 Nausea can also occur with dogs who do not have prior experience in a car.
 Their systems have not had opportunities to adjust to the spatial disorientation which can then cause disequilibrium.
 These uncomfortable physical sensations lead a dog to form the association that the car is a place that makes them feel sick.